TeachBooks/he-staff/book/some_content/Hiring/3_2JobOffer.md

 * Details about the contract, such as duration, starting date, salary, working hours and contact details for follow-up questions.
 You can revisit the Vacancy Format for details and contact the HR advisor if you have any questions regarding this.
 Planning the first workday in a holiday period is not preferred, but if you choose to do so please ensure someone will be there for the new employee during the first week.

 * Check the English proficiency level (ETV).
 At this stage, it is highly recommended to have either a good test result, an English masters degree or a native status by nationality.
-See also the intranet page [English language skills for PhD candidates](https://intranet.tudelft.nl/en/-/english-language-skills-etv-for-phd-candidates?p_l_back_url=%2Fen%2Fgroup%2Fguest%2Fsearch%3Fq%3Detv) or [English language skills for PhD](https://intranet.tudelft.nl/en/-/itav-english-language-skills?p_l_back_url=%2Fen%2Fgroup%2Fguest%2Fsearch%3Fq%3Detv)
+See also the intranet page [English language skills for PhD candidates](https://intranet.tudelft.nl/en/-/english-language-skills-etv-for-phd-candidates?p_l_back_url=%2Fen%2Fgroup%2Fguest%2Fsearch%3Fq%3Detv) or [English language skills for other scientific staff](https://intranet.tudelft.nl/en/-/itav-english-language-skills?p_l_back_url=%2Fen%2Fgroup%2Fguest%2Fsearch%3Fq%3Detv)

 * If you are hiring an international candidate, provide the URL of the website of the Coming to Delft department and a brief introduction of their services.